partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 As simple as this looks, being able to access the same party state with both WebSockets and HTTP requests is a very powerful pattern, enabling many interesting use cases:

-- Fetching data for e.g. React server rendering
+- Fetching data for, as an example, React server rendering
 - Interacting with the party from environments that don't support WebSockets
-- Limiting access to writes, i.e. only updating state from requests and reading them via WebSockets
+- Limiting access to writes (only updating state from requests and reading them via WebSockets)
 - Using parties as webhooks for third-party services
 - Communicating between parties (all parties in your project are available on `party.context.parties`)